-Learn all about the latest in running at the two-day “Health and Fitness Expo” that is free and open to the public.
-It will feature clinics, the latest in running technologies and fitness apparel, health and nutritional information, and interactive displays.
-The Expo takes place prior to the Marathon on Sept.
-22 and 23 at downtown Montréal’s Place Bonaventure (directly across from Central Station).
-Participants can also pick up their personalized bib, gift bag, t-shirt and other runny goodies here.
+The whole thing kicks off on Friday, September 21 with the two-day “Health and Fitness Expo” that is free and open to the public.
+It will feature clinics by renowned speakers, the latest in running technologies and fitness apparel, health and nutritional information, and interactive displays.
+The Expo takes place prior to the Rock’n’Roll Marathon at downtown Montréal’s Place Bonaventure (directly across from Central Station).
+Participants can also pick up their personalized bib, gift bag, STM transit card, t-shirt and other runny goodies here as well.

 Jamie O’Meara, blogger